Do home warranties cover water heaters?

 Home warranty companies typically cover water heaters in a base package or as an upgrade.
 The company will generally send out a technician from their network to assess and fix the issue.
 If the water heater needs to be replaced, the warranty will usually cover it, though there may be limitations on the brand or model of the replacement.

-Manufacturers warranty
+Manufacturer’s warranty

-A manufacturers warranty comes directly from the company that manufactured the water heater.
-It typically covers defects in materials or craftsmanship, focusing on critical components like the heating element, tank, thermostat and other internal parts.
-Generally, these warranties do not cover damages due to improper installation or lack of maintenance.
-They specifically address failures from manufacturer defects.
+A manufacturer’s warranty comes directly from the company that manufactured the water heater.
+It typically covers defects in materials or craftsmanship, focusing on critical components such as the heating element, tank, thermostat and other internal parts.

-The manufacturers warranty for a water heater can range, on average, from six to 12 years, depending on the brand and model.
-Some high-efficiency models or premium brands may offer longer warranties.
 For example, Rheem water heater warranty coverage includes a one- to 10-year parts warranty and a one- to three-year warranty for labor.
 On the other hand, A.O.
 Smith water heater warranties offer only one year of labor coverage on a select few water heaters and one to 10 years of parts coverage.

-Builders warranty
+Builder warranty

 Extended warranty

-Unlike the manufacturers warranty, an extended warranty comes at an additional cost.
+Unlike the manufacturer’s warranty, an extended warranty comes at an additional cost.
 The price can depend on the extent of coverage and the extension duration.

 Water heater warranty costs

 Each warranty comes with its own costs.
-Manufacturers warranties are included in the purchase price of the water heater.
+Manufacturer’s warranties are included in the purchase price of the water heater.
 Home warranties involve an annual fee, typically between $450 and $600, and most require a service fee ranging from $75 to $150 each time a technician is dispatched.
 Extended warranty costs vary, depending on the term length and package details.

-Manufacturers warranty vs. home warranties
+Manufacturer’s warranties vs. home warranties

-Understanding the distinctions between a water heater manufacturers warranty and a home warranty that includes water heater coverage can help you make informed decisions about protecting this essential home appliance.
+Understanding the distinctions between a water heater manufacturer’s warranty and a home warranty that includes water heater coverage can help you make informed decisions about protecting this essential home appliance.

-Most manufacturers warranties for water heaters last for six to 12 years.
+Most manufacturer’s warranties for water heaters last for six to 12 years.

 A home warranty is a service contract that covers repairs or replacements of multiple home systems and appliances, including water heaters, due to normal wear and tear.
-This means it has a broader coverage than a manufacturers warranty.
+This means it has a broader coverage than a manufacturer’s warranty.
 It's also not limited to defects but extends to issues arising from regular usage.

-When it comes to coverage terms, the manufacturers warranty coverage can vary depending on your brand and model but generally ranges from six to 12 years.
+Manufacturer’s warranty coverage can vary depending on your brand and model but generally ranges from six to 12 years.
 Home warranties are usually annual contracts that you can renew each year.

 Home warranty coverage includes many problems, regardless of the cause, as long as they result from everyday use.
 This can include failures of heating elements, thermostats, tanks and other components.